rjspencer/docs/theming.md

     check if the current excerpt is trimmed to something less than its total length

+`if:BlogPostIsInCategory`

+    checks to see if the blog post is in a specific category or not

+    pass it a "category" parameter with a comma separated list of categories to check

 ## Audio
 ### page:AudioList
 `/audio` - This page should show a listing of audio content such as audio tracks or audio playlists